 In 1942, systematic mass killing in stationary gas chambers (with carbon monoxide gas generated by diesel engines) began at Belzec, Sobibor, and Treblinka, all in Poland.
 As victims were "unloaded" from cattle cars, they were told that they had to be disinfected in "showers."
 The Nazi and Ukrainian guards sometimes shouted at and beat the victims, who were ordered to enter the "showers" with raised arms to allow as many people as possible to fit into the gas chambers.
 The tighter the gas chambers were packed, the faster the victims suffocated.

-Concentration camps like Stutthof, Mauthausen, Sachsenhausen, and Ravensbrueck, although not designed specifically as extermination camps, also had gas chambers.
+Concentration camps like Stutthof, Mauthausen, Sachsenhausen, and Ravensbrueck, although not designed specifically as killing centers, also had gas chambers.
 The gas chambers were relatively small, constructed to kill those prisoners the Nazis deemed "unfit" to work.
 Most of these camps used Zyklon B as the killing agent in their gas chambers.

 Müller, Filip, and Helmut Freitag.
 Eyewitness Auschwitz: Three Years in the Gas Chambers.
 Chicago: Ivan R. Dee, 1999.